Waste Connections, Inc. (NYSE:WCN) Shares Sold by Ilmarinen Mutual Pension Insurance Co

-Ilmarinen Mutual Pension Insurance Co cut its holdings in Waste Connections, Inc. (NYSE:WCN) by 72.9% during the third quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 29,000 shares of the business services provider’s stock after selling 78,000 shares during the period.
+Ilmarinen Mutual Pension Insurance Co trimmed its stake in shares of Waste Connections, Inc. (NYSE:WCN) by 72.9% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 29,000 shares of the business services provider’s stock after selling 78,000 shares during the period.
 Ilmarinen Mutual Pension Insurance Co’s holdings in Waste Connections were worth $3,010,000 at the end of the most recent reporting period.

-A number of other large investors have also recently added to or reduced their stakes in WCN.
-Natixis Advisors L.P. raised its stake in shares of Waste Connections by 37.1% in the second quarter.
-Natixis Advisors L.P. now owns 131,157 shares of the business services provider’s stock valued at $12,301,000 after acquiring an additional 35,480 shares in the last quarter.
-State Street Corp increased its holdings in Waste Connections by 6.7% in the first quarter.
-State Street Corp now owns 2,903,787 shares of the business services provider’s stock valued at $225,044,000 after buying an additional 183,213 shares during the last quarter.
-Gateway Investment Advisers LLC increased its holdings in Waste Connections by 13.4% in the second quarter.
-Gateway Investment Advisers LLC now owns 93,952 shares of the business services provider’s stock valued at $8,812,000 after buying an additional 11,122 shares during the last quarter.
-FMR LLC increased its holdings in Waste Connections by 4.0% in the second quarter.
-FMR LLC now owns 4,884,695 shares of the business services provider’s stock valued at $457,934,000 after buying an additional 189,886 shares during the last quarter.
-Finally, Park Avenue Securities LLC purchased a new position in Waste Connections in the second quarter valued at $214,000.
+Several other hedge funds also recently bought and sold shares of WCN.
+Asset Advisors Investment Management LLC purchased a new position in shares of Waste Connections during the 2nd quarter worth approximately $28,000.
+Keebeck Wealth Management LLC purchased a new stake in shares of Waste Connections during the 2nd quarter valued at $28,000.
+Newfound Research LLC purchased a new stake in shares of Waste Connections during the 3rd quarter valued at $29,000.
+NEXT Financial Group Inc acquired a new position in shares of Waste Connections during the 3rd quarter valued at $31,000.
+Finally, Steward Partners Investment Advisory LLC lifted its holdings in shares of Waste Connections by 27.2% during the 2nd quarter.
+Steward Partners Investment Advisory LLC now owns 467 shares of the business services provider’s stock valued at $44,000 after acquiring an additional 100 shares in the last quarter.
 Institutional investors own 80.77% of the company’s stock.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, November 25th.
-Investors of record on Tuesday, November 10th will be issued a dividend of $0.154 per share.
-This represents a $0.62 dividend on an annualized basis and a dividend yield of 0.62%.
-The ex-dividend date of this dividend is Monday, November 9th.
-Waste Connections’s dividend payout ratio is currently 27.21%.

-In related news, Chairman Ronald J. Mittelstaedt sold 48,814 shares of the firm’s stock in a transaction dated Friday, August 14th.
+In other Waste Connections news, Chairman Ronald J. Mittelstaedt sold 48,814 shares of the company’s stock in a transaction dated Friday, August 14th.
 The shares were sold at an average price of $100.19, for a total value of $4,890,674.66.
-Following the completion of the sale, the chairman now owns 142,811 shares in the company, valued at $14,308,234.09.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, VP James Little sold 5,000 shares of the firm’s stock in a transaction dated Thursday, September 3rd.
-The shares were sold at an average price of $101.95, for a total transaction of $509,750.00.
-Following the completion of the sale, the vice president now owns 22,014 shares of the company’s stock, valued at approximately $2,244,327.30.
+Following the completion of the transaction, the chairman now owns 142,811 shares in the company, valued at approximately $14,308,234.09.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, VP James Little sold 5,000 shares of the company’s stock in a transaction dated Thursday, September 3rd.
+The stock was sold at an average price of $101.95, for a total transaction of $509,750.00.
+Following the completion of the transaction, the vice president now owns 22,014 shares of the company’s stock, valued at approximately $2,244,327.30.
 The disclosure for this sale can be found here.
-Company insiders own 0.30% of the company’s stock.
+0.30% of the stock is owned by corporate insiders.

+Waste Connections (NYSE:WCN) last announced its quarterly earnings data on Wednesday, October 28th.
+The business services provider reported $0.72 earnings per share for the quarter, beating analysts’ consensus estimates of $0.66 by $0.06.
+Waste Connections had a net margin of 3.83% and a return on equity of 10.44%.
+As a group, research analysts forecast that Waste Connections, Inc. will post 2.5 EPS for the current fiscal year.

+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, November 25th.
+Investors of record on Tuesday, November 10th will be given a dividend of $0.154 per share.
+This represents a $0.62 dividend on an annualized basis and a dividend yield of 0.62%.
+The ex-dividend date is Monday, November 9th.
+Waste Connections’s dividend payout ratio is presently 27.21%.

-Several equities analysts recently commented on WCN shares.
-Oppenheimer reissued a “buy” rating on shares of Waste Connections in a report on Thursday, September 17th.
-Morgan Stanley dropped their target price on Waste Connections from $120.00 to $119.00 and set an “overweight” rating on the stock in a report on Friday.
-Stifel Nicolaus increased their target price on Waste Connections from $110.00 to $115.00 and gave the company a “buy” rating in a report on Monday, August 10th.
-Raymond James dropped their price objective on Waste Connections from $116.00 to $115.00 and set a “strong-buy” rating on the stock in a report on Friday.
-Finally, BMO Capital Markets raised their price objective on Waste Connections from $104.00 to $106.00 in a report on Friday, July 10th.
-Four analysts have rated the stock with a hold rating, eleven have issued a buy rating and one has issued a strong buy rating to the company.
-The company currently has a consensus rating of “Buy” and a consensus target price of $111.43.
+A number of equities analysts have commented on the stock.
+Oppenheimer reiterated a “buy” rating on shares of Waste Connections in a report on Thursday, September 17th.
+Royal Bank of Canada boosted their price objective on shares of Waste Connections from $122.00 to $124.00 and gave the stock an “outperform” rating in a report on Friday.
+KeyCorp boosted their price objective on shares of Waste Connections from $105.00 to $115.00 and gave the stock an “overweight” rating in a report on Monday, July 20th.
+UBS Group boosted their price objective on shares of Waste Connections from $108.00 to $116.00 and gave the stock a “buy” rating in a report on Friday, August 7th.
+Finally, Stifel Nicolaus boosted their price objective on shares of Waste Connections from $110.00 to $115.00 and gave the stock a “buy” rating in a report on Monday, August 10th.
+Four research analysts have rated the stock with a hold rating, eleven have issued a buy rating and one has issued a strong buy rating to the stock.
+The company has an average rating of “Buy” and a consensus price target of $111.43.

 Waste Connections Company Profile